jaredhancock31/quickstart-helm-resource-provider/README.md

 # AWSQS::Kubernetes::Helm

-An AWS CloudFormation resource provider for the management of helm 3 resources in EKS and self-managed Kubernetes clusters.

-Properties and available attributes (ReadOnlyProperties) are documented in the [schema](./awsqs-kubernetes-helm.json).
+This repository provides AWS CloudFormation options for managing Helm 3 resources in EKS and self-managed Kubernetes clusters.
+For properties and available attributes (ReadOnlyProperties), see the [schema](./awsqs-kubernetes-helm.json).

 ## Installation